 The order matters.
 The rule we give every Chicago client:

 Pick a workshop that (1) hand-washes in a wash pit, (2) rebuilds fringes by hand, (3) photographs every project, and (4) is comfortable working alongside an outside appraiser.
-In Chicago, we recommend Ahmadi Rug and book your RUG Index appraisal either before or immediately after any major service.
+In Chicago, Ahmadi Rug is one such workshop; book your RUG Index appraisal either before or immediately after any major service.